ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 - Praveen: Created dataset from Spotify API, downloaded data, extracted features, and visualized in Bokeh.

+- Rakesh: Data, Code, Results, and parts of Discussion section

 ## Technical Notes and Dependencies

 Any implementation details or notes we need to repeat your work.